 The Internet has become a wonderful resource for kids.
 Whether they use it for their homework, playing games, entertainment or social networking – they have access to a whole new world that allows them to learn, grow and occupy their time.

 However, there is also a concern related to children and their use of the Internet.
 There are many, many websites none of us would want our kids to see.
-One of the biggest challenges parents face is how to make sure their children stay safe online and avoid inappropriate content, and with so many kids now using tablets, smartphones and PCs, it’s becoming harder and harder to know what they’re exposed to.
+One of the biggest challenges parents face is how to make sure their children stay safe online and avoid inappropriate content, and with so many kids now using tablets, smartphones, and PCs, it’s becoming harder and harder to know what they’re exposed to and how to block adult content.

-So, whether you’re worried about what kids might see on YouTube, or who they might speak to on Facebook, we have some tips for keeping them safe online.
+So, whether you’re worried about what kids might see on YouTube, or who they might speak to on Facebook, we have some tips for web content management in order to keep them safe online.

 How do I stop inappropriate content online?